rusyasoft/rusyasoft.github.io/_posts/2020-03-30-Circuit-Breaker-Resilience4j.md

 ![Circuit Breaker Flow Diagram](/assets/2020/circuit-breaker/Resilience4j_Introduction-DS-circuit-breaker-applied.png)

-Few years ago I have found myself reading about [Hystrix](https://github.com/Netflix/Hystrix], the popular circuit breaker solution developed by netflix.
-Many companies were using hystrix in their production (I have found out when I visited conferences).
+Few years ago I have found myself reading about [Hystrix](https://github.com/Netflix/Hystrix), the popular circuit breaker solution developed by netflix.
+Many enterprises were using hystrix in their production (I have found out when I visited conferences).
 Now If you visit official github page of hystrix, it says "Hystrix is no longer in active development, and is currently in maintenance mode" and advises us to use another solution called [resilience4j](https://github.com/resilience4j/resilience4j)

 ## Resilience4j

 Resilience4j is a lightweight fault tolerance library inspired by Netflix Hystrix, but designed for Java 8 and functional programming.
-Lightweight, because the library only uses Vavr, which does not have any other external library dependencies.
-Resilience4j provides higher-order functions (decorators) to enhance any functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter, Retry or Bulkhead.
-Additionally, Timelimiter and Cache features are also considered as core modules.
+Lightweight, because the library only uses [vavr](https://www.vavr.io/), which does not have any other external library dependencies.
+Resilience4j provides higher-order functions (decorators) to enhance any functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter, Retry, Bulkhead, Time limiter and Cache modues.
 You can stack more than one decorator on any functional interface, lambda expression or method reference.
-The advantage is that you have the choice to select the decorators you need and nothing else.
-You can refer to resilience4j web site where quick usage guides are given in a very good shape.
+The advantage is that you have the choice to select the necessary decorators.

 The Resilience4j circuit breaker is implemented as a finite state machine with three normal states: CLOSED, OPEN and HALF_OPEN and two special states DISABLED and FORCED_OPEN.